As an Amazon Associate I earn from qualifying purchases.

-The Advantages of a Bed Frame for Heavy People
+The Advantages of a Bed Frame for Big and Heavy People

 Advantages of a heavy-duty bed frame:

 - One Time Investment.
 Unlike my crappy first-mattress-experience, heavy-duty bed frames are in it for the long haul.
 The sturdier your frame is, the longer it will last.
 Since we bought the heaviest frame we could find, we’re banking on it lasting a lifetime.

 Now that we’ve established that pretty much everyone needs a heavy duty frame, regardless of weight, let’s talk about just how heavy duty of a bed frame an obese couple is likely to need.